Leedehai/typst-examples-book/src/packages/math.md

 Partial derivatives `pdv(f, *args, **kwargs)` can handle mixed orders.
 It attempts to compute the total order based on partial orders specified by the user.
-- `f`: the function, which can be #none or omitted,
-- positional `*args`:
-    - the variable names,
-    - optionally followed by a universal order number e.g. `2`, or an array of individually-applied order numbers e.g. `[2,3]`, `[m n, lambda+1]`.
-If the order number is missing or fewer than needed, the number defaults to one.
-- named `**kwargs` (all optional):
-    - `s`: the "slash" separating the numerator and denominator [default: `#none`], by default it produces the normal fraction form.
-The most common non-default is a slash, so as to create a flat form that fits inline.
-    - `total`: the user-specified total order that appears at the top.
-If absent, physica will try computing the total number for you.
-You may override it with `total` if necessary.

 ```typ
 #import "@preview/physica:0.9.1": pdv, vb